Local and server installation

 - In your .env file, make sure

-to populate the database, and create dummy data and an admin user. php artisan serve
+php artisan migrate:fresh --seedto populate the database, and create dummy data and an admin user. php artisan serveto lunch your application.

 Warning